pktmasseta/pktmasseta.github.io/_activities/brotherhood.md

 ###### Chapter Trips

 Since there are less than 50 of us, no one ever gets lost in the crowd and it is easy for everyone to get to know each other.
-At the same time, there are enough of us that there is always someone to hang out with, discuss politics or sports, or take a weekend trip to visit our other chapters in New England.
+At the same time, there are enough of us that there is always someone to hang out with, discuss politics or sports, or take a weekend trip to get away from MIT life for a while.

 ###### Coffeehaus